-Rendering is an important part of the architecture and engineering industry.
+Rendering is an integral part of the architecture and engineering industry.
 With the realistic 3D views, business owners can market their upcoming structures.
-However, computer artists involved in 3D rendering Services have to ensure that the views of 3D render that they produce are as realistic as they can be.
-Although there are several tools and techniques to make the photos look real, it is the experience and expertise of the artist to give the photos a realistic view.
+However, computer artists involved in 3D rendering Services have to ensure that the views of 3D Render that they produce as realistic as they can be.
+Although there are several tools and techniques to make the photos look real, it is the experience and expertise of the artist to give the images a realistic view.

-1. Bevel or Chamfer: there are no edges in nature and that is how it should be.
+1. Bevel or Chamfer: there are no edges in nature, and that is how it should be.
 Often new artists forget to smooth the edges.
 Therefore, it is necessary to bevel or chamfer the edges so that when surfaces are made to meet, they seem natural.
-To bring realistic view to your 3D render, it is important to bevel or use the Chamfer tool in 3Ds Max.
+To bring the realistic view to your 3D render, it is important to bevel or uses the Chamfer tool in 3Ds Max.

 3. Use of IES light profiles: When rendering images and making them appear realistic, computer graphic artists use IES light profiles.
-These profiles contain important information with regards to luminance, light shape, fall off and other photometric information that make the photos more realistic.
+These profiles contain essential information with regards to luminance, light shape, fall off and other photometric details that makes the photos more realistic.

-5. Use depth of field: another very good and easy way to increase the realism of a render is to add blurred background effect.
-This is called as the depth of field effect.
-A shallow depth of field would isolate the subject and therefore, must be used appropriately to give the real effect.
-You can set the depth of field at the time of render or apply it post production by using different tools.
+5. Use depth of field: another perfect and easy way to increase the realism of a render is to add blurred background effect.
+This is called the extent of field effect.
+A shallow depth of field would isolate the subject and therefore, must be used appropriately to give the real impact.
+You can set the depth of field at the time of render or apply it post-production by using different tools.